Armillaria: Similar species

-Fungus pathology
+The white spore print and lack of volva can be compared to Amanita.
+As a white rot, it is distinguished from Tricholoma, a mycorrhizal (non-parasitic) genus.

+Pathology

-Honey fungus is a "white rot" fungus, which is a pathogenic organism that affects trees, shrubs, woody climbers and rarely, woody herbaceous perennial plants.
-Honey fungus can grow on living, decaying, and dead plant material.
+Honey fungus is a white-rot fungus, which is a pathogenic organism that affects trees, shrubs, woody climbers and rarely, woody herbaceous perennial plants.
+Honey fungus can grow on living, decaying, and also dead plant material (being a facultative saprophyte).
+This means it can kill its host with little consequence, unlike parasites that must moderate their growth to avoid host death.

 Honey fungus spreads from living trees, dead and live roots and stumps by means of reddish-brown to black rhizomorphs (root-like structures) at the rate of approximately 1 m a year, but infection by root contact is possible.
 Infection by spores is rare.
 Rhizomorphs grow close to the soil surface (in the top 20 cm) and invade new roots, or the root collar (where the roots meet the stem) of plants.
 An infected tree will die once the fungus has girdled it, or when significant root damage has occurred.
+Additionally, Infections can occur through the activity of wood boring beetles.
+For example, Agrilus biguttatus most commonly girdle in oak trees, which allows fungi to grow in the stems of these infected trees.
 This can happen rapidly, or may take several years.
 Infected plants will deteriorate, although may exhibit prolific flower or fruit production shortly before death.

 Initial symptoms of honey fungus infection include dieback or shortage of leaves in spring.
 Rhizomorphs (also called mycelial cords) appear under the bark and around the tree, and mushrooms grow in clusters from the infected plant in autumn and die back after the first frost.
 However these symptoms and signs do not necessarily mean that the pathogenic strains of honey fungus are the cause, so other identification methods are advised before diagnosis.
 Thin sheets of cream colored mycelium, beneath the bark at the base of the trunk or stem indicated that honey fungus is likely the pathogen.
 It will give off a strong mushroom scent and the mushrooms sometimes extend upward.
 On conifers honey fungus often exudes a gum or resin from cracks in the bark.